eclipse-glsp/glsp/PROTOCOL.md

 ### 2.1.2.
 Action

-An action describes a change to the model declaratively.
+An action is a declarative description of a behavior that shall be invoked by the receiver upon receipt of the action.
 It is a plain data structure, and as such transferable between server and client.
 Actions contained in action messages are identified by their `kind` attribute.
 This attribute is required for all actions.
-Certain actions are meant to be sent from the client to the server or vice versa, while other actions can be sent by both ways, by the client or the server.
+Certain actions are meant to be sent from the client to the server or vice versa, while other actions can be sent both ways, by the client or the server.
 All actions must extend the default action interface.

 <details open><summary>Code</summary>